eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 A WUA has three main purposes:

-- It describes the capabilities and properties of the Wallet Unit, including the Wallet Instance, the User device, and the WSCD(s).
+- It describes the capabilities and properties of the Wallet Unit, including a WSCD.
 This allows a PID Provider or an Attestation Provider to verify that the Wallet Unit complies with the Provider's requirements and therefore is fit to receive a PID or an attestation from the Provider.
 To ensure User privacy, the Wallet Unit presents the WUA only to PID Providers and Attestation Providers, but not to Relying Parties.
 This is because PID Providers and Attestation Providers have a valid business reason to know these properties, whereas Relying Parties do not.
 - Moreover, the WUA contains a WUA public key.
-During the issuance of a PID or an attestation (see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-wallet-unit)), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Unit is in possession of the corresponding private key.
-Moreover, at that time, the Wallet Unit will send another public key to the PID Provider or Attestation Provider.
-The Provider will include this public key in the issued PID or attestation.
-The PID Provider or Attestation Provider can optionally verify that the private key belonging to this public key is protected by the same WSCD as the private key belonging to the WUA public key, if this is supported by the WSCD.
-Thus, the PID Provider or Attestation Provider can trust this new public key.
-Note that support for such a proof is not mandatory in this version of the ARF, since no mechanism has been specified yet, let alone that this is widely supported by available WSCDs.
+During the issuance of a PID or an attestation (see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-wallet-unit)), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Unit is in possession of the corresponding private key, and that this key is protected by the WSCA/WSCD described in the WUA.
 - Lastly, a WUA contains information allowing a PID Provider or an Attestation Provider to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
 The WUA and the revocation mechanisms for Wallet Units are described in [Topic 38](./annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-unit-revocation).

+Optionally, a fourth purpose of the WUA is the following.
+During the issuance of a PID or an attestation, the Wallet Unit will send a public key to the PID Provider or Attestation Provider.
+The Provider will include this public key in the issued PID or attestation.
+The WSCA/WSCD may be able to prove to the PID Provider or Attestation Provider that it manages both the private key belonging to this new public key and the private key belonging to the WUA public key.
+In that way, the PID Provider or Attestation Provider can trust that the level of security of this new key is the same as for the WUA key.
+Note that support for such a 'proof of cryptographic binding' between a WUA and a PID or attestation is not mandatory in this version of the ARF, since no such mechanism has been specified yet, let alone that this is widely supported by available WSCA/WSCDs.
+For more information, please refer to [Topic 18](./annexes/annex-2/annex-2-high-level-requirements.md#a2318-topic-18---combined-presentations-of-attributes).

 The detailed format of the WUA is specified in the draft [Technical Specification 3](./technical-specifications/ts3-wallet-unit-attestation.md).